 Daikin mini split units are well built and known to last a long time.

 While they mainly sell wall units, a ceiling cassette can also be installed.

 They have DIY wall kits, but the installation for a cassette kit will need to be bought separately.

 Daikin is a very good brand that builds many good mini split units.

 Installing a mini split is a good option for heating and cooling whether a cassette or wall unit is installed.

-Cassettes do look better and are barley noticeable while wall units could be considered big and ugly to some.
+Cassettes look better and are barely noticeable, while wall units could be considered big and ugly.